stakaz/BracedErrors.jl/README.md

 This is common notation in science and this package provides a function to generate these strings.

+## Rounding

+The errors are always rounded with `ceil` while the value is rounded with `round`.
+This rule is a usual conservative case for rounding errors.

+By default the errors will have 2 digits in the brackets.
+See next section for more explanations.

 ## Usage

 There is only one function exported: `bracederror`.